 2 – Multigrain Bread by Vicky’s Bread.
 Gorgeous product.
 The package is an invitation to meet Vicky itself.
 She does exist and has a beautiful story to tell us about her business!
 Seriously, I just love how local producers put their effort to present their products in the best way possible.
 Fresh and delicious.
 The variety of bread is an invitation to come back for more.

 3 – Gooseberry and Elderflower Jam by The Cherry Tree.
-Despite having their products in Cornwall, it’s a successful family run business located in Devon.
+Despite having its products in Cornwall, it’s a successful family-run business located in Devon.
 Still neighbours.
 The Cherry Tree story started in 1997 and nowadays they have a range of quality products including 20 Chutneys, 14 Jams, 7 Marmalades, 3 Curds and our delicious Piquant Pepper Jelly and award-winning Horseradish Sauce.
-All available for shopping online too.
+All are available for shopping online too.

 4 – Marmalade by Homecrafts.
 It’s the literal translation of a local product.
 You get what you see!
 No website, just an address in Par and the idea of finding the purest marmalade ever.
 Brilliant!

 5 – Cornish Lust (Nevek and Strawberry flavours) by Cornish Cream.
-No needs to instruction.
-It’s just another successful family business that is on market for some generations.
+No need for instruction.
+It’s just another successful family business that is on the market for some generations.
 Both Lust bottles were bought as a present to two dearest friends.
 And I confess I should bring some more to myself.
 Next time!

-PS: I have bought a tea towel for my mom (the blue one on the picture above) .
+PS: I have bought a tea towel for my mom (the blue one in the picture above).
 No labels.
 So I have no idea who made it.

 The Little Book of Cornwall was brought in a little shop in Polruan before taking my ferry to Fowey.
 But you can find it online or everywhere, really.

 Shop: Cornish Delights, Looe.
-Together with Nanna`s both gorgeous family run business quality products such as our homemade traditional Cornish Fudge and a selection of the very popular and collectable Charlie Bears, since 1968.
+Together with Nanna`s gorgeous family-run business quality products such as our homemade traditional Cornish Fudge and a selection of the very popular and collectable Charlie Bears, since 1968.

 Strawberry fudge, candy pebbles, and other types of chopped rocks were my selection in this shop.
 It’s all about sweets.